camtice/perturbations/README.md

-# perturbations
-Making LLMs drunk to elicit hidden behaviors.
+# Making LLMs drunk to make them sometimes reveal their secrets

+This is the code for the blogpost *Making LLMs drunk to make them sometimes reveal their secrets*.

+The experiments and ran using `run_*.py` scripts.
+The plots are generated using `plotting.py`.

+The code for MELBO used in `run_instruction_tuned.py` is taken from [https://github.com/amack315/unsupervised-steering-vectors](https://github.com/amack315/unsupervised-steering-vectors).